 Practice is available on most days at the track, and many drivers purchase a Track Membership that includes unlimited practice for the season.
 Many drivers and families practice on Saturday before racing on Sunday.

-The 2021 Toronto Kart Club Championship consists of 13 races as well as other special events.
+The 2022 Toronto Kart Club Championship consists of 11 races as well as other special events including our annual Gauntlet Race.

 Although most of the races will be contested here at Brechin Motorsport Park, the Club also looks forward to hosting and participating in joint races with other Clubs as well as Special Events during the season!